COMPENDIAL UPDATES

 [comment deadline March 31, 2026]

-monograph Ispaghula Husk Oral Powder R Would require compliance with BP’s Oral Liquids and chapter 5.1.4 Microbiological Quality of Non-sterile Pharmaceutical Preparations 3/12/2026
+mono Ispaghula Husk Oral Powder R Would require compliance with BP’s Oral Liquids and chapter 5.1.4 Microbiological Quality of Non-sterile Pharmaceutical Preparations 3/12/2026

 BP